 Teachers

 Your teachers are graphic designers, information designers, typographers, media artists, data visualizers, web designers, researchers and theorists.
-They encourage you to be critical of your own work and to extensively investigate what other designers, artists or theorists in our field do, think or mean.
-They teach you how to communicate clearly about your work and how to substantiate your decisions.
+They encourage you to critically assess your own work and thoroughly explore the ideas and practices of other designers, artists, and theorists in the field.

 External expertise